 It's worth noting that while this discussion references calls and puts in relation to stocks, options can be attached to other types of securities.
 The most common underlying securities are equities, indexes or ETFs.

 Quite a few differences separate options based on indexes versus those based on equities and ETFs.
 It’s important to know the differences before you start trading.

-If statistics and probability are in your wheelhouse, chances are volatility and trading options will be too.
-As an individual trader, you really only need to concern yourself with two forms of volatility: historical volatility and implied volatility .
+If statistics and probability are in your wheelhouse, chances are volatility and trading options may be too.
+As an individual trader, you really only need to concern yourself with two forms of volatility: historical and implied.

-Historical volatility represents the past and how much the stock price fluctuated on a day-to-day basis over a one-year period.
+Historical volatility represents the past and how much the stock price fluctuated daily over one year.

 Implied volatility is based on what the marketplace is “implying” the volatility of the stock will be in the future, over the life of the option contract.

 Implied volatility is one of the most important concepts for options traders to understand because it can help you determine the likelihood of a stock reaching a specific price by a certain time.
-It can also help show how volatile the market might be in the future.
+It can also help show how volatile the market might be.

 3. Options trading lingo

-Although these handy Greek references can help explain the various factors driving movement in options pricing and can collectively indicate how the marketplace expects an option's price to change, the values are theoretical in nature.
+Although these handy Greek references can help explain the various factors driving movement in options pricing and collectively indicate how the marketplace expects an option's price to change, the values are theoretical.
 In other words, there is never a 100% guarantee that these forecasts will be correct.

-Just like many successful investors, options traders have a clear understanding of their financial goals and desired position in the market.
-The way you approach and think about money, in general, will have a direct impact on how you trade options.
-The best thing you can do before you fund your account and start trading is to clearly define your investing goals.
+Like many investors, options traders clearly understand their financial goals and desired position in the market.
+How you approach and think about money, in general, will directly impact how you trade options.
+Before you fund your account and start self-directed trading, the best thing you can do is clearly define your investing goals.